-Texas high school on lockdown following reports of active shooter
+Texas high school shooting suspect in custody, injuries reported

-A high school in Texas was placed on lockdown Friday after reports of an active shooter, police say.
+Police officers responded to the incident, which occurred at Santa Fe High School around 8 a.m.
+CDT.
+The Santa Fe school district confirms there have been injuries, though they didn't provide further details at this time.

-The incident occurred at Santa Fe High School around 8 a.m.
-CDT and officers were on the scene.
+"Details will be released as we receive updated information.
+Law enforcement will continue to secure the building and initiate all emergency management protocols to release and move students to another location," the school district said in a statement provided to Fox News.

-Galveston County sheriff's Maj.
-Douglas Hudson says units are responding to reports of shots fired.
-He had no immediate details on whether anyone has been hurt.
+Galveston County Sheriff's Maj.
+Douglas Hudson said units responded to reports of shots fired.

-The Santa Fe school district posted a statement on their Facebook page Friday regarding the incident.
+The school district posted a statement on its Facebook page Friday regarding the incident.

 "This morning an incident occurred at the high school involving an active shooter.
-The district has initiated a lockdown.
-We will send out additional information as soon as it is available," the statement read.
+The district has initiated a lockdown," the statement read.

-A student told ABC 13 they witnessed a female student being shot.
+A student told ABC 13 she witnessed a female student being shot.

 Santa Fe is a city of about 13,000 residents, located 30 miles (48 kilometers) southeast of Houston.